 In addition to helping curb the COVID-19 pandemic through PHI’s Tracing Health contact tracing program, PHI and our partners Kaiser Permanente and Futuro Health are also helping to create a more diverse workforce for the future.
-In August 2020, 17 staff from Tracing Health took the opportunity to further their healthcare careers with additional training in a University of Delaware Advanced Telehealth Coordinator Certificate Program.
+From 2020-21, 34 staff from Tracing Health took the opportunity to further their healthcare careers with additional training in a University of Delaware Advanced Telehealth Coordinator Certificate Program.

 17 Tracing Health staff who were eligible were all accepted into the Advanced Telehealth Coordinator Certificate Program

 In addition to helping curb the COVID-19 pandemic through PHI’s Tracing Health contact tracing program, PHI and our partners Kaiser Permanente and Futuro Health are also helping to support workforce development for the future.
 There are many roles in healthcare employment that are in demand, including a wide range of clinical, administrative and support functions.
 As telehealth continues to expand, more health systems are looking for help in coordinating and administering their telemedicine programs.

-In August 2020, 17 Tracing Health team members who were eligible were accepted into the University of Delaware Advanced Telehealth Coordinator Certificate Program.
-Futuro Health will sponsor the Tracing Health staff in this training so they can attend the 15-week training tuition-free.
+From 2020-21, 34 Tracing Health team members who were eligible were accepted into the University of Delaware Advanced Telehealth Coordinator Certificate Program.
+Futuro Health sponsored the Tracing Health staff in this training to attend the 15-week training tuition-free.

 While preparing staff for future healthcare employment, our workforce development program also aims to help build a more diverse healthcare workforce.
 The majority of our Tracing Health staff are hired from within the communities we serve, and most are bi- or multi-lingual.
 By supporting our diverse staff in their professional development, Tracing Health is supporting staff who otherwise may face systematic unequal access to career and educational opportunities.
 Ultimately we aim to help create a healthcare workforce that looks more like the communities we serve, while also interrupting systemic racism in healthcare delivery and creating better care and outcomes for communities of color.